Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- Juste à l'init de la fenetre on calcule une réso conseillé, en fonction de la taille du layout, et ce pour une seule image
 - [target 1.9] MISSING FEATURE #6 (Alban): Autosave.
 - [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
 Then remove the warning for saving in LDRAW.
-- [target 1.9] MISSING FEATURE (Alban): Scrollbars on the map view (can be disabled in the Preferences and context menu)
 - [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format
 - [target 1.9] MISSING FEATURE (Evans): a possibility to show the current interruption of the 12V circuit breaker rail
 - [target 1.9] BUG #62 (FreeStorm): Text position on Text Layer (Linux)